cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_workbench_api_code_snippets.md

 ## Deleting a Dataset Using a Command Provider

-To delete a partitioned, sequential, Migrated or VSAM dataset using  IDatasetCommandProvider:
+To delete a partitioned, sequential, migrated or VSAM dataset using  IDatasetCommandProvider:

  ```java
  IDataSetCommandProvider commandProvider = ...